luzcn/dev-docs/clojure/reagent_example.md

 lein new reagent-figwheel <project name> +routes
 ```

-Most of the time, all you need is a simple `lein new figwheel <project name>` then add following dependencies in to project.
+Most of the time, all you need is a simple `lein new figwheel <project name> -- --reagent` then add following dependencies in to project.
 ```
 [reagent "0.6.0-rc"]
 [re-frame "0.8.0"]